Last modified: March 8, 2021, 1:36 p.m.

 The adults become active from late afternoon and later come to light.

-The adults fly in one generation a year: from late June till September.
+The adults fly in one generation a year from mid-July till late September.

-The larva feeds on the seeds of Pulicaria dysenterica, Inula conyzae and Aster tripolium.
+The larva feeds on the seeds of Pulicaria dysenterica and Inula conyzae.
+Also reported from Aster tripolium.